beagleboard/bb-imager-rs/README.md

 # Acknowledgement

 This is a fork of [rs-drivelist](https://github.com/ir1keren/rs-drivelist) which I am maintaing since the original author does not seem to have the resources anymore.
+You can support the original author through their [ko-fi](https://ko-fi.com/ir1keren).